 Please complete the online contact form:

-Report a child missing
+Report a child missing from education

 Note: This form is for Northamptonshire schools only.
 If you are from another local authority, please email us at